Drell–Yan process: Z boson production

 The production of Z bosons through the Drell–Yan process affords the opportunity to study the couplings of the Z boson to quarks.
 The main observable is the forward–backward asymmetry in the angular distribution of the two leptons in their center-of-mass frame.

-If heavier neutral gauge bosons exist (see Z' boson), they might be discovered as a peak in the dilepton invariant mass spectrum in much the same way that the standard Z boson appears by virtue of the Drell–Yan process.
+If heavier neutral gauge bosons exist (see W′ and Z′ bosons), they might be discovered as a peak in the dilepton invariant mass spectrum in much the same way that the standard Z boson appears by virtue of the Drell–Yan process.

 Drell–Yan process and the underlying event

-Even though high energy QCD processes are accessible via perturbation theory, lower-energy effects like hadronization are still only understood from a phenomenological perspective.
-Since Z bosons are unable to transport color charges, the properties of the underlying event can be studied effectively in selections of Drell–Yan $Z^0 (\gamma^*) \to \ell^+ \ell^-$ events, where the Z candidates and their decay products are ignored.
+Even though high-energy QCD processes are accessible via perturbation theory, lower-energy effects like hadronization are still only understood from a phenomenological perspective.
+Since virtual photons and Z bosons are unable to transport color charges, the properties of the underlying event can be studied effectively in selections of Drell–Yan $Z^0 (\gamma^*) \to \ell^+ \ell^-$ events, where the hadronic background is ignored.
 What is left is the pure underlying event, insensitive to the physics of the hard Drell–Yan process.
 Other processes may suffer from misidentification issues, since they might also produce hadronic jets in the hard process.